altus4/sdk-js/README.md

 ## License

-This SDK is part of the Altus 4 project and follows the same license terms as the main application.
+This SDK is licensed under the Apache License, Version 2.0.
+See the included LICENSE file for the full terms.